Celebrating International Mountains Day 2019!

 Is there a theme?

-This year’s International Mountain Day focusses on how ‘Mountains matter for Youth’ and draws attention to younger generations as active agents of change, who will be the mountain custodians of tomorrow.
+2019’s International Mountain Day focuses on how “Mountains Matter for Youth”.
+This idea draws attention to younger generations as active agents of change, who will be the mountain custodians of tomorrow.

 It’s also an opportunity to educate children and young people about the vital role that mountains play in supporting billions of people globally.